-By Sven Hammar, Chief Strategy Officer and Founder at Apica
+By Sven Hammar, CPO and Founder at Apica

 By 2020, Gartner predicts there will be 20.8 billion data-creating devices connected to the internet.
 The Internet of Things (IoT) is already at work in our everyday lives, making homes, offices and streets more connected.
 So what are the most common applications of IoT today, what can we expect to see in five years’ time, and what challenges does the rapid proliferation of the IoT create for businesses?